davenkin/andy-springboot-sample/ADRs/001_common_coding_practices.md

     }
   ```

 - Prefer using Java Record over Lombok for value objects.
-Reason: Records Java built in support, and are more concise
+Reason: Records are Java's built in support, they are more concise
   and embodies common best practices like immutability.

     ```java